 Violence against foreigners spread throughout Shandong in late 1898 and 1899.
 The suppression of the Hundred Days’ Reforms by Dowager Empress Cixi may have given some encouragement to the rising Boxer Rebellion, which had attributed China’s weakness to the Guangxu Emperor.

-In October 1899, as many as 1,500 Boxers massed at a Buddhist temple in Pingyuan, north-west Shandong and did battle with a much smaller contingent of government soldiers.
-The Battle of Senluo Temple, as it became known, shattered the myth that the Boxers had magical defences against bullets, nevertheless the Boxer movement continued to grow in Shandong and on the fringes of neighbouring provinces.
+In October 1899, up to 1,500 Boxers massed at a Buddhist temple in Pingyuan, north-west Shandong and did battle with a much smaller contingent of government soldiers.
+The Battle of Senluo Temple, as it became known, shattered the myth that the Boxers had magical defences against bullets.
+Despite this, the Boxer movement continued to grow in Shandong and on the fringes of neighbouring provinces.

 The Qing-Boxer relationship

-The relationship between the Boxer movement and the Qing government was uncertain.
+The relationship between the Boxer movement and the Qing government was unclear and changeable.

 At first, the Boxers and the Qing leadership were antipathetic to each other.
 The Boxers considered the Qing corrupt and too weak to resist foreign incursions.
 Indeed, the Qing themselves were foreigners, Manchu rather than Han Chinese.